Best daily deals

 By

 If a streaming service exists, it’s usually available on Roku devices.
-A big exception to this though is Twitch, which Amazon pulled from the Channel Store despite the service’s massive popularity with gamers and other fanbases.
-There are workarounds however — here’s how to watch Twitch on Roku.
+A big exception is Twitch, which Amazon pulled from the Channel Store despite the service’s massive popularity with gamers and other fanbases.
+There are workarounds, however — here’s how to watch Twitch on Roku.

 QUICK ANSWER

-To watch Twitch on Roku, the most dependable method is screen mirroring using Android, Windows, or Apple AirPlay.
-There's no official Twitch app listed in the Roku Channel Store, and even most unofficial apps have been pulled.
+The most dependable method to watch Twitch on Roku is screen mirroring using Android, Windows, or Apple AirPlay.
+No official Twitch app is listed in the Roku Channel Store, and even most unofficial apps have been pulled.

 JUMP TO KEY SECTIONS